 Receive our emailed publications

-The Public Governance, Performance and Accountability Act 2013 (PGPA Act) is due to replace the Financial Management and Accountability Act 1997 and the Commonwealth Authorities and Companies Act 1997 on 1 July 2014.
-Rules to support the new framework for Commonwealth agencies, authorities and companies will be made under the PGPA Act.
-The Department of Finance has released the first set of draft rules for consultation.
+The Department of Finance has released further tranches of draft rules under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) for consultation.
+The PGPA Act is due to replace the Financial Management and Accountability Act 1997 and the Commonwealth Authorities and Companies Act 1997 on 1 July 2014.